priprii/FFXIVPlugins/README.md

 Current Features:
 - Trigger counter & emote reactions when an instigator performs either a selection of emotes or any emote.
-- Conditions for triggering reactions depending who the instigator/receiver is.
+- Conditions for triggering reactions depending on:
+  - Who the instigator/receiver are.
 (Specific player, self, others, all)
+  - How the instigator/receiver relate to you.
+(Eg. Friend/Party/Mare Synced)
+  - The status of the instigator/receiver (AFK, Busy, RPing etc)
 - Display counter as an Honorific title with custom template per trigger, or share counter with another trigger.
 - Variable counter frequency
 - Option for maintaining facing direction for emote reactions.
 (Useful for things like spank emote reaction =w=)